jurrem/jurrem.github.com/README.md

 ## Target Customers
 Who| Notes
 ------------ | -------------
-Freelancers (developers, designer, project managers | Fun & Learn by doing Local businesses | Learn about blockchain, digital identity & your next steps Public organisations | Learn about blockchain, digital identity & possible societal impact in the long run Blockchain Startups (Identity) | Share your knowledge, get to know our members, help business & organisations with their next step
+Freelancers (developers, designer, project managers) | Fun & Learn by doing Blockchain Platforms & APIs (Lisk, hybrix, ULA..) | Grow the knowledge & expand the ecosystem Blockchain Startups (Identity) | Share your knowledge, get to know the LCU Community, help businesses & organisations with their next step (after the experimental phase)
-Lisk Center Utrecht | Get a Digital Identity Solution Blockchain Platforms & APIs (Lisk, hybrix, ULA..) | Grow the knowledge & expand the ecosystem
+Local businesses | Learn about blockchain, digital identity & your next steps Public organisations | Learn about blockchain, digital identity & possible societal impact in the long run Lisk Center Utrecht | Get a Digital Identity Solution

 ## Project Team
 Most of the team is part of [the LCU Community](https://www.liskcenter.io/community/)